Gastunechi/Data-Pipeline-for-Spotify-data-analysis/README.md

 3. **Execute Scripts on EC2**:
    - On each EC2 instance, run the producer and consumer scripts to send and receive Kafka messages.

-### Kafka
+### Kafka with upstash
-1. **Kafka configuration**:
+1. **Configuring Kafka with upstash** :
-   - Configure and start a Kafka cluster.
+   - Set up and start a Kafka cluster on upstash.com.
+   - Create the corresponding topics on the cluster.
    - Make sure Kafka is accessible from your EC2 instances.
-2. **Execute Producers**:
+2. **Run Producers**:
-   - Run producer scripts on EC2 instances to send messages in the respective topics.
+   - Run the producer scripts on the EC2 instances to send messages to the respective topics.
 3. **Run Consumers**:
    - Run the consumer scripts on EC2 instances to receive and process messages in the respective topics.

 ### AWS Glue
 1. **Configure IAM Roles**: